docker/docs/docker-for-aws/load-balancer.md

 Use the `HTTPS` protocol if your app relies on checking the [X-Forwarded-For](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/x-forwarded-headers.html) header for resolving the client IP address.
 The client IP is also available with `SSL` by using the [Proxy Protocol](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-proxy-protocol.html#proxy-protocol), but many apps and app frameworks don't support this.

 The only valid options are `HTTPS` and `SSL`.
-Specifying any other value cause `SSL` to be selected.
+Specifying any other value causes `SSL` to be selected.
 For backwards compatibility the default protocol is `SSL`.

 #### A HTTPS listener on port 443